JDegner0129/README/README.md

 ## My expectations of folks who report to me

-As Team Leads, I expect you to:
+As Engineering Managers, I expect you to:

 - Be as open as you're comfortable with me around both work and life issues you're facing. _Never_ feel you're burdening me with your problems (personal or professional)!
 I want to hear what's going on with you and have opportunities to help where I can.
 - Care about your 1:1s, both with me and with your own reports.
 Be diligent in scheduling them and intentional about what you're doing in them—don't squander this time!